Physical Therapy

 According to the World Health Organization, each year an estimated 424,000 accidental deaths are attributed to falls, making it the second leading cause of accidental death worldwide.
 An additional 37.3 million people seek medical attention for injuries resulting from a fall.
 Adults 65 years of age or older suffer from the greatest number of fatal falls.

-Falls can occur for a number of reasons.
+Falls can occur for several reasons.
 Medical conditions, weakness, vertigo, poor mobility, decreased cognition, limited vision, side effects of medication, poor balance, and unsafe environments for those suffering from these conditions are just a few.

 The therapists at Harrison County Community Hospital can help you develop a comprehensive and multifaceted fall prevention plan to identify and modify the risk of falling and the severity of injury should a fall occur.